vertexgraphinc/aiskills/DotNet/GCalendar/README.md

 ## Test Prompts

-Now that the Google Calendar Skill is properly installed, you can try the following example prompts:
+Please refer to the root README (https://github.com/vertexgraphinc/aiskills/blob/main/DotNet/README.md) for instructions on how to host the custom skill and install it on the VertexGraph.ai website.
+Once the Google Calendar Skill is properly installed, you can try the following example prompts on the AI Assistant:

  - "Give me all events happening within today"
  - "Create an event called 'testing event' starting at 6pm and ending at 8pm today and add example@example.com as an attendee